A public apology is not about forgiveness.

 Unfortunately, there’s no such thing as a universal public apology, only different types of apologies:

-Many public apologies results in perhaps the worst kind of public apologies, Non-Apologies:
+Many public apologies result in perhaps the worst kind of public apologies, non-apologies:

 “I’m sorry that you feel this way.”